Skip to main content

 • Data Privacy: Click the arrow to expand the section and see the details.

-Important: Monsido needs to access the pages that it will do the scan on.
+Important: The scan needs access to the pages that it will do the scan on.
 This can be a challenge for some CMS systems.
 If you have issues with the single-page scan, whitelist the IP address.
-If needed, contact the Monsido support team.
+If needed, contact the support team.

 Note: The results of single-page scans on an external page are not saved in the Monsido database and cannot be marked as being fixed.
 The counters that display these scan results are not live and are only updated after each new scan.